Skip to content

 Deploying Uptime Kuma together with an API Server

 nmaas also offers an extended flavor of Uptime Kuma, one that comes collocated with the open-source API server implementation by MedAziz11/Uptime-Kuma-Web-API.
 The deployment process for this flavor, differs somewhat from the standalone version, taking into account the additional features.
-The deployment steps are:
+Please note that the external Uptime Kuma API server is only available with Uptime Kuma versions 1.21.3 and 1.23.11 on vnoc.nmaas.eu The deployment steps are:

 1. Subscribe your domain to the Uptime Kuma application from the Applications page.